Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Related Work

 \section{Related Work}

 \textbf{Hyperspectral Image Reconstruction}.
-Hyperspectral image reconstruction methods retrieves the 3D hyperspectral data from 2D measurements produced by CASSI.
-Learning deep reconstruction models~\cite{cai2022mask,cai2022degradation,lin2022coarse,huang2021deep,Meng20ECCV_TSAnet,hu2022hdnet,Miao19ICCV} has been the forefront among recent efforts due to high-fidelity reconstruction and high-efficiency.
-Among them, MST~\cite{cai2022mask} devises the first transformer backbone by computing spectral attention.
-By observation, existing reconstruction learning strategies mainly considers the compatibility toward a single hardware instance.
-The leared model can be highly sensitive to the variation of hardware.
-To tackle this prctical challenge, GST~\cite{wang2022modeling} paves the way by proposing a variational Bayesian learning treatment.
+In hyperspectral image reconstruction (HSI), learning deep reconstruction models~\citep{cai2022mask,cai2022degradation,lin2022coarse,huang2021deep,Meng20ECCV_TSAnet,hu2022hdnet,Miao19ICCV} has been the forefront among recent efforts due to high-fidelity reconstruction and high-efficiency.
+Among them, MST~\citep{cai2022mask} devises the first transformer backbone by computing spectral attention.
+Existing reconstruction learning strategies mainly considers the compatibility toward a single hardware instance.
+The learned model can be highly sensitive to the variation of hardware.
+To tackle this practical challenge, GST~\citep{wang2022modeling} paves the way by proposing a variational Bayesian learning treatment.

 \textbf{Federated Learning}.
-Federated learning~\cite{kairouz2021advances,li2020federated_survey,wang2021field} collaborates across clients without sharing the privacy-sensitive assets.
+Federated learning~\citep{kairouz2021advances,li2020federated_survey,wang2021field} collaborates client models without sharing the privacy-sensitive assets.
 However, FL learning suffers from client drift across clients attributing to the data heterogeneity issue.
-One mainstream~\cite{karimireddy2020scaffold,li2020federated,xu2021fedcm,jhunjhunwala2023fedexp,reddi2020adaptive} mainly focus on regularizing the global/local gradients.
-As another direction, personalized FL methods~\cite{collins2021exploiting,chen2021bridging,fallah2020personalized,t2020personalized,jiang2023test} propose to fine-tune the global model for better adaptability on clients.
-However, customizing the global model on client data sacrifices the underlying robustness upon data distribution shift~\cite{wu2022motley,jiang2023test}, which contradicts with our goal of emphasizing the generality across hardware and thus is not considered.
-In addition, it seems that the power of federated learning have not yet been exploited in the filed of SCI.
-In this work, the proposed method fills this research gap of adopting federated learning to coordinate hardware.
+One mainstream~\citep{karimireddy2020scaffold,li2020federated,xu2021fedcm,jhunjhunwala2023fedexp,reddi2020adaptive} mainly focus on regularizing the global/local gradients.
+As another direction, personalized FL methods~\citep{collins2021exploiting,chen2021bridging,fallah2020personalized,t2020personalized,jiang2023test} propose to fine-tune the global model for better adaptability on clients.
+However, customizing the global model on client data sacrifices the underlying robustness upon data distribution shift~\citep{wu2022motley,jiang2023test}, which contradicts with our goal of emphasizing the generality across hardware and thus is not considered.
+In this work, we propose a federated learning framework to solve the multi-hardware cooperative learning considering the data privacy and heterogeneity, which to the best knowledge, is the first attempt of empowering spectral SCI with FL.
+Besides, the principle underlying this method can be potentially extended to broad computational imaging applications~\citep{zheng2021simple,liu2023dolce,goudreault2023lidar,robidoux2021end}